June is Alzheimer’s & Brain Awareness Month

 June is Alzheimer’s & Brain Awareness Month.
 This month join the Alzheimer’s Association® to help raise awareness of this devastating disease.
-You can start by learning 10 Ways to Love your Brain.
+You can start by learning 10 Ways to Love your Brain and 10 Early Signs and Symptoms of Alzheimer’s.

 (from Alzheimer’s Disease Facts and Figures report)